ggirelli/pygpseq/README.md

 Run `tiff_findoof -h` for more details on how to quickly identify out of focus fields of view.
 Also, the `tiff_plotoof` script (in R, requires `argparser` and `ggplot2`) can be used to produce an informative plot with the signal location over the Z stack.

+#### Split a tiff in smaller images

+To split a large tiff to smaller square images of size N x N pixels, run `tiff_split input_image output_folder N`.
+Use the `--enlarge` option to avoid pixel loss.
+If the input image is a 3D stack, then the output images will be of N x N x N voxels, use the `--2d` to apply the split only to the first slice of the stack.
+For more details, run `tiff_split -h`.

 #### (Un)compress a tiff

 To uncompress a set of tiff, use the `tiffcu -u` command.
 To compress them use the `tiffcu -c` command instead.
 Use `tiffcu -h` for more details.